300 PEOPLE, 3 NIGHTS, IN THE BEAUTIFUL HILLS OF SOMERSET

 Travel - we’ll send you the exact details closer to the time of the festival.

-Cars - Parking is free if you bring a full car of people (4 or more).
-If your car isn't full it'll be £10 to park.
+Cars - Parking is free if you bring a full car of people (3 people or more).
+If your car has less than 3 people iit'll be £10 to park.
 We're doing this to make sure we can fit all the cars on site but also: the environment, people.

 Trains - The nearest train station is Bruton - you can get there from Bristol in 1 hour 13 minutes.
 It's a 15 minute taxi ride from Bruton train station to the festival site.

-The welfare tent is located in the A Midsummer Night's Cream field, in the I'm OK, You're Ok tent.
+The welfare tent is located in Penny Paddock in the I'm OK, You're Ok tent.
 They will be able to provide information, first aid, a hug and much more.